JWST's PEARLS: 119 multiply imaged galaxies behind MACS0416, lensing properties of caustic crossing galaxies, and the relation between halo mass and number of globular clusters at $z=0.4$: Magnification and time delay for known caustic-crossing galaxies

 Below we briefly discuss some of the relevant arcs in Table~\ref{Tab_1} and shown in Fig.~\ref{Fig_CritCurves}: \\

-$\bullet$ {\bf System 1} corresponds to the Warhol galaxy (panel C in Fig.~\ref{Fig_CritCurves}).
+$\bullet$ {\it System 1} corresponds to the Warhol galaxy (panel C in Fig.~\ref{Fig_CritCurves}).
 This galaxy is extreme on several levels.
 It has the lowest redshift among all the lensed galaxies and is the closest to the BCG.
-The BCG's proximity gives System~1 the most microlensing events: five seen by HST plus seven seen by JWST.
-It also has the largest time-delay factor with $T_0=3.14$ years (Table~\ref{Tab_1}, again mostly due to proximity to the BCG, which results in a large gradient in the lensing potential and hence a large contribution from the Shapiro term of the time delay.
-See Eq.~\ref{Eq_dT} below.)
+The BCG's proximity gives System~1 the most (alleged) microlensing events: five seen by HST plus seven seen by JWST.
+Microlensing events are relatively short-lived, with durations between a few days to a few weeks, depending on several factors such as relative velocity, radius of the background star, mass of the microlens, or redshift of the background star \citep{Kelly2018,Diego2018,Diego2024b}.
+It also has the largest time-delay factor with $T_0=3.14$ years (Table~\ref{Tab_1}, again mostly due to proximity to the BCG, which results in a large gradient in the lensing potential and hence a large contribution from the Shapiro term of the time delay, see Eq.~\ref{Eq_dT} below).
 This system contained the brightest event found by \cite{Yan2023}, denoted D21\_W1, which reached AB mag 27.1 in F277W during PEARLS's epoch~2.
 This event was located at $d_{\rm cc} = 0\farcs43$ in the negative-parity region, where the lens model predicts macromodel magnification $\mu=28$.
 The unusual brightness of the event at such a small macromodel magnification suggests the microlensing event may not have been a typical one.
 Section~\ref{sect_discussion} discusses some possibilities. \\